Are you ready to take your brand from ground zero to sparkling heights?

-Mainly marketing their services to large enterprises and SMB’s, Talkwalker is an all-in-one social media analytics tool.
+Mainly marketing their services to large enterprises and SMB’s, Talkwalker is an all-in-one brand monitoring tool.
 Some of the many features provided by the tool include social channel analysis, hashtag monitoring, competitive intelligence, content analysis, and listening crises.

 A unique feature of Talkwalker is that it allows you to check the user sentiment for different platforms.
 So, for instance, a type of post might be doing great on Facebook, but it might not be received well on Twitter.

 - Provides a free service called ‘Free Social Search’ which tracks mentions of the last 7 days